-Nearsightedness, or myopia is a common refractive error that occurs with the eye that has risen in the US over recent years.
+Nearsightedness or myopia is a common refractive error that occurs in the eye that has risen in the US over recent years.
 Our ophthalmologist and many ophthalmology researchers think this is largely due to the increase in screen time the US population exposes themselves to.
 There may also be genetic predispositions involved that exacerbate the occurrence of this eye health concern.

 You may be thinking, “but I already wear contact lenses or glasses and I am still squinting.”
 If this is the case, your prescription for either your glasses or contact lenses may not be strong enough and it is time for an evaluation.
 Because eye strain can lead to fatigue and attention concerns, see our doctor for a visit as soon as you begin experiencing these signs and symptoms.

 In some cases, refractive surgery may be ideal to help correct myopia or in other cases, glasses or contact lenses may be ideal.
 Our experienced Fayetteville ophthalmologist will see you for a visit to evaluate the degree of myopia you experience.
 There are two types of surgery that you may be a candidate for- PRK or LASIK.
 PRK works by removing a layer of corneal tissue to flatten the cornea allowing light rays to focus more accurately on the retina.
 With LASIK surgery, a thin flap is created on the cornea, the tissue is removed from the cornea and then the flap is relocated.